vishesh711/AgentLogger/README.md

 ## Testing the Bug Detection and PR Creation

-We've included several scripts to help you test the bug detection and automatic PR creation functionality:
+We've included several scripts in the `tests/integration` directory to help you test the bug detection and automatic PR creation functionality:

 - `test_buggy_code.py`: A Python file with an intentional bug (division by zero)
 - `test_agent_logger.py`: A script to test the full analysis and fix workflow